edwardzhou130/PolarSeg/README.md

 [[**ArXiv paper**]](https://arxiv.org/abs/2003.14032)

+# News
+[2021-03] Our [paper](https://arxiv.org/abs/2103.14962) on panoptic segmentation task is accepted at CVPR 2021.
+Code is now available at [Panoptic-PolarNet](https://github.com/edwardzhou130/Panoptic-PolarNet)

 ## What is PolarNet?

 PolarNet is a lightweight neural network that aims to provide near-real-time online semantic segmentation for a single LiDAR scan.
 Unlike existing methods that require KNN to build a graph and/or 3D/graph convolution, we achieve fast inference speed by avoiding both of them.
 As shown below, we quantize points into grids using their polar coordinations.
 We then learn a fixed-length representation for each grid and feed them to a 2D neural network to produce point segmentation results.